 If you have other means of interacting with customers, such as a physical store or offices that clients visit, remember that everything needs to align to the same values.

-If the brand experience on your website doesn’t match the experience a customer gets in your shop, in future, they’ll shop with a brand that delivers that feeling of consistency.
+If the brand experience on your website doesn’t match the experience a customer gets in your shop, in the future, they’ll shop with a brand that delivers that feeling of consistency.

 Enhancing Your Site’s UX